raphaelgoulart/ya_inputdisplay/README.md

 ## TODO
 This is still very early and WIP - only tested with an Ardwiino in XInput mode.
 Here are some of the main TODO items (in no particular order):
 - Test with other guitars (currently tested with Santroller and Xplorer);
-- Make joypad support read axes instead of only buttons;
+- Make joypad support reading axes instead of only buttons;
 - Implement calibration for axes;
-- Save/load current bindings / calibration info;
+- Save/load calibration info;

 My time to work on this is relatively limited, but feel free to open issues and pull requests.
 Contributions are very welcome!